 Depression and Faith (February 24, 2013)

 Here are a couple of outstanding blog posts on the topic of depression written by leaders from within the disability ministry community.
-The first is from Shannon Dingle of Providence Baptist Church in Raleigh, NC on the topic being broken is not always bad. being comfortable is not always good.
-The second is from Gillian Marchenko of Christian Fellowship Church in Chicago, IL entitled When Mom’s depressed: Addressing depression for the sake of my kids.
+The first is from Shannon Dingle – Being broken is not always bad. being comfortable is not always good.
+The second is from Gillian Marchenko – When Mom’s depressed: Addressing depression for the sake of my kids.
 Both have outstanding blogs…click on the links in the blogroll on the right to check them out!

 Here’s an excellent, concise Facts for Families link from the American Academy of Child and Adolescent Psychiatry (AACAP) on The Depressed Child.
 AACAP has an outstanding Depression Resource Center with links, video, information on related topics and research articles.